Whole Brain Model

 • Limbic System is the middle part of the brain, and is concerned with emotions, instincts, feeding, fighting, and fleeing.
 This system controls the body’s autonomic nervous system.

-• Neocortex controls the higher functions which distinguish Man from the animals.
+• Neocortex controls the higher cognitive functions which distinguish Man from the animals.
 This is the “thinking cap.”
 It is responsible for functions that are considered uniquely human such as abstract reasoning, aesthetic values, judgment, and language.

 Herrmann’s Whole Brain Model